aus-plant-phenomics-network/appn-schema/doc/appn_Variable.md

 # Variable
 [https://schema.plantphenomics.org.au/Variable](https://schema.plantphenomics.org.au/Variable)

 Representation of a Trait using a defined Scale.
+In the DDI-CDI Variable Cascade, a Variable is a RepresentedVariable or an InstanceVriable.

 ![UML diagram for Variable](/ttl_uml/ttl_appn_Variable.png)